 Gas Distribution System

-Nearly 4,400 miles of 14-inch to 30-inch cathodically protected steel and plastic mains make up the gas distribution system.
+Nearly 5,300 miles of 14-inch to 30-inch cathodically protected steel and plastic mains make up the gas distribution system.
 CPS Energy has sufficient capacity to supply additional industrial load.
-As of January 2010, CPS Energy serve more than 320,000 gas customers.
+Gas Service Continuity

 Gas Service Continuity

 As with the electric system, personnel from the Emergency Management Center (EMC) continuously monitor the natural gas system and remotely control all major components.
 Customers receive gas via a modern, reliable pipeline system that delivers the fuel even during heavy winter peak demand.
 Some 250 highly trained employees ensure reliability around the clock.
 As a natural gas distribution utility, CPS Energy adheres to the natural gas supply and priority use regulations established by the Texas Railroad Commission and the Federal Government.
 CPS Energy uses a pool of 60 gas providers to maintain competitive prices, guarantee adequate supply, and meet customer demands.

 Gas rates are below the national average and competitive when compared to other utilities across the state.
 This is due largely to the fact that gas supply is more accessible and can be secured more economically in this area of the country than in many other areas.
 Using the appropriate and most advantageous rate schedule, CPS Energy staff will gladly calculate an estimated annual bill based upon specific consumption and demand figures.

 Electric and Natural Gas Systems

 Ranked as one of the best-managed and most economical utilities in the nation, CPS Energy is positioned to handle present needs as well the vibrant future growth expected in the San Antonio area.

-Sound financial management enables the utility to enjoy AA+, Aal, and AA ratings from Fitch Ratings, Moody’s Investors Service, Inc., and Standard and Poor’s Rating Services, respectively.
+Sound financial management enables the utility to enjoy AA+, Aa1, and AA ratings from Fitch Ratings, Moody’s Investors Service, Inc., and Standard and Poor’s Rating Services, respectively.